Are you optimizing your site images for search engines? If not, you could be missing out on potential traffic and visibility.

 Open Graph (used by Facebook) and Twitter Cards are protocols that allow you to control how your content appears when shared on social media platforms.

 By adding specific meta tags to your website, you can customize the title, description, and image thumbnail for each page or post.
-This can make your content more visually appealing on social media, increasing website traffic and potential engagement.
+This can make your content more visually appealing on social media, increasing website traffic, which you can check by using a website traffic analysis tool and potential engagement.

 Image SEO Online Tools